 3. As manager, you practically have no fire fighting to do.
 Just need to support in operations.
 Perhaps you can focus on creating value elsewhere while still officially managing the project.

 Sounds like a dream?
 It is certainly possible.
 That’s what is this article about.
+One thing is it needs energy.
+You need to really spend some energy in setting it right.
+For that you might want to de-stress yourself first.

 The Fix: Listening Session